List of Axe products

-The following is a list of Axe products:
+The following is a list of Axe (known as Lynx in some markets) products:

 Deodorants

 Axe's list of yearly body-spray variants is as follows.
 Limited edition or short-lived variants are listed in a following table below and others.

 Limited Edition variants

 Axe also occasionally launches limited edition variants. that may be on sale for a few months or over a year.